hannotify/pattern-matching-small-enhancement-or-major-feature/sections/6-future-expansions.md

 <https://openjdk.org/jeps/8288476>

 note:
-Primitive type are currently not permitted at the top-level, only in a nested record pattern:
+Primitive types are currently not permitted at the top-level, only in a nested record pattern:

 ---